PrestaShop/statsbestcategories/Readme.md

 ## About

-Adds a list of the best categories to the Stats dashboard.
+Enrich the ‘Stats’ section of your back office, add a list of the best categories to the dashboard.

 ## Reporting issues